marcusnobrega-eng/BSM_SM/README.md

 **BSM-2D** is a two-dimensional, physically based hydrologic model that solves the transient Boussinesq equation for unconfined groundwater flow.
 It is coupled with an explicit unsaturated zone (UZ) reservoir model to represent vertical moisture dynamics.
 This framework provides a computationally efficient alternative to full Richards Equation simulations at the hillslope scale while preserving physical interpretability.

+This model was built upon the model presented in

+Brandhorst, N., Erdal, D. and Neuweiler, I., 2021.
+Coupling saturated and unsaturated flow: comparing the iterative and the non-iterative approach.
+Hydrology and Earth System Sciences, 25(7), pp.4041-4059.

 ---

 ## 🧠 Model Rationale